AshutoshAJ/PUBG_Website/README.md

-# PUBG_Website
+# PUBG_Website_Clone
-It's a clone of the PUBG Website.
-I did it completely using HTML5, CSS3, JS for an assignment.
+It's a clone of the Official PUBG Website.
+Made using HTML5, CSS3, JS as an assignment.